fedeghe/malta/README.md

     - *showPath*: *boolean* (default : true)
          Malta for certain files will prepend the file inclusion with a small comment which will be really helpful when looking in the resulting file one wants to know from which file a particular section comes from.
 Significant only in xml, svg, js, css, less, scss files.
     - *watchInterval* : *integer* (default 1000)
-        This is the interval in milliseconds between every check for a modification in one of the involved files
+        This is the interval in milliseconds between every check for a modification in one of the involved files.
     - *verbose* : *integer* (default : 1)
         0 no console messages
         1 default messages
         2 verbose messages
+    - *demon* : *boolean* (default : true)
+        passing demon:false Malta will just run once and then stop; if used in _multi-mode_ then must be set on every entry of the json file.

 - **-plugins=**